ddubny/ddubny.github.io/_pages/about.md

 I'm a very active, creative, and constantly improving person.
 This personality helps me move forward !

-I have been doing a lot of activities while attending undergraduate, so finally, I got to know myself well.
+I am very colorful person ! like a rainbow🌈 !
-Let me introduce myself, LET'S GO~ !!!
+Let me introduce my colors ! ❤️💚💜💛
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
 #### 1. <span style="color:red"> Leadership </span>
 I am **a highly dirven** person - capable of anything.
 I revitalize the team and plan for each step.
 From now on, I leaded lots of teams composed of undergradute students as me.
-The colors of members were all different, some are much passionate, the others are a little passive.
+The personalities of members were all different, some are much passionate, the others are a little passive.
 Sometimes, I am in a dilemma that how could i take a balance with them..!
 I can regualate the passive member by using penalties or some disciplines, but obviously it's not the best way.